-Evan Sengbusch^{} and W. N. Polyzou[†] Department of Physics and Astronomy, The University of Iowa (Dated: August 13, 2004)
+Evan Sengbusch^{} and W. N. Polyzou[†] Department of Physics and Astronomy, The University of Iowa (Dated: October 25, 2004)

+Experiments can only determine a theory up to an overall scattering equivalence.
+The freedom to use different scattering equivalent theories is a useful tool for simplifying the structure of dynamical models of physical systems.
 This paper illustrates how scattering equivalences can be used to simplify current operators in relativistic constituent quark models.